PRTG Manual: SNMP Custom String Lookup Sensor

 </ValueLookup>

-If a retrieved string matches one of the text values, the sensor maps it into the defined integer value ("reverse lookup") that is shown, for example, in data graphs.
+If a retrieved string matches one of the text values, the sensor maps it into the defined integer ("reverse lookup") that is shown, for example, in data graphs.
 Depending on the integer, the sensor shows the respective status and converts the integer back to the original string to show it as a channel value.
 If the OID returns a string that the lookup definition does not contain, the sensor shows the Down status with a corresponding error message.

 For example, you create an SNMP Custom String Lookup sensor, apply the example lookup definition from above (store it into the \lookups\custom subfolder of the PRTG program directory), and the specified OID returns the string Good.
-Then the sensor maps the string Good to the integer value 0 that is shown in the live graph of the sensor, for example.
-According to the status definition state="Ok", the sensor status is Up in this case.
+Then the sensor maps the string Good to the integer 0 that is shown in the live graph of the sensor, for example.
+According to the status definition state="OK", the sensor status is Up in this case.
 The integer 0 is converted back to the string Good, which is shown as the channel value.

-The string match is not case sensitive.
+The string match is not case-sensitive.

 Use the lookup type SingleInt for this sensor.
 BitFields and ranges are not supported.